 On receiving your ceramic pans, remove all labels and packaging materials.

 Before use, wash the cookware with warm, soapy water.
 Then rinse and dry using a soft cloth or paper towel.

 Store by placing paper napkins or pan protectors between cookware to protect surfaces.

 Check with the manufacturer — some non stick cookware sets need to be conditioned with a little oil first up.
 Use the nonstick cookware on low or medium heat or up to the temperatures advised by the manufacturer.
-Low to medium heat works well with ceramic cookware having an aluminum base layer, which quickly conducts heat.
+Low to medium heat works well with the ceramic cookware that has an aluminum base layer, which quickly conducts heat.
+Compare this with solid ceramic cookware, which can be used on the highest heat settings.
+Read my article about this and other features of solid ceramic cookware.

 Handwashing is the best.
 ‘Dishwasher safe’ cookware is a feature of ceramic cookware sets.
 However, dishwashing is not necessary.
 The nonstick pots and pans are super easy to clean by hand.
 So are the solid ceramic cookware.
 Take it from me it’s best to avoid the harsh detergents and any damage from the dishwasher arms to keep your cookware looking the best cooking set.

 Make sure the ceramic frying pan fits in the sink.
 Do not soak.
 Clean once it has cooled down.
 Don’t use harsh scrubbing pads.

 For real problem cleaning, try this natural approach to clean your pans:

 Tips for lengthening the life of ceramic cookware